Infocyte/PowershellTools/README.md

 This function will help you test and troubleshoot network problems and remote execution problems for agentless scans.
 Open up a Powershell terminal and install the Infocyte network diagnostic with this command:

+> PS> Install-Module -Name InfocyteNetworkTest
-> PS> Install-Script -Name Test-ICNetworkAccess
+> PS> Test-ICNetworkAccess -Target 10.0.0.1 -Credential <PSCredential>